andrew/ultimate-awesome/README.md

 - [awesome-advanced-smart-contracts-testing-and-verification](https://github.com/gianfrancobazzani/awesome-advanced-smart-contracts-testing-and-verification) - A curated collection of tools, frameworks, and methodologies for testing and verifying Solidity smart contracts.
 - [awesome-clip-papers](https://github.com/jacobmarks/awesome-clip-papers) - The most impactful papers related to contrastive pretraining for multimodal models!.
 - [artificial-intelligence-library](https://github.com/nikit0ns/artificial-intelligence-library) - Artificial Intelligence Library — a meticulously curated library featuring over 320 top-tier AI platforms across 16 distinct categories.
+- [awesome-claude-connectors](https://github.com/rdmgator12/awesome-claude-connectors) - A comprehensive directory of the connectors in Anthropic's Claude Connectors catalog — 841 MCP integrations across both catalog surfaces (web directory + in-app catalog), plus 18 held pending vendor verification, organized by category with descriptions and use cases.
 - [awesome-ai-sandboxes](https://github.com/tizkovatereza/awesome-ai-sandboxes) - A list of cloud sandbox providers for AI agents.
 Information sourced exclusively from official docs and landing pages.
 - [awesome-gamejam](https://github.com/wujood/awesome-gamejam) - This is a curated list that contains helpful links and resources for game jams and game development.
 - [awesome-ecommerce](https://github.com/zachary/awesome-ecommerce) - Collect and develop Open Source or Free Projects for building ecommerce platform easy and fast and free.